nexusformat/cnxvalidate/README.md

 The library documentation is basically the doxygen  markup of nxvalidate.h and the example use case of the command line application in nxvmain.c.

+# Building nxvalidate

+Currently you have to build nxvalidate from source.

+1. Download or clone the repository
+2. cd into it the source tree
+3. Create a build directory: mkdir build
+4. cd into the build diretory with cd build
+5. Run cmake: cmake ../
+6. Run make: make

+This should get it done.
+Due to a bug in cmake, CMakeLists.txt contains an ugly hack which  defines symbol for setting HDF5_HL_LIBRARIES.
+You may need to edit this for your system.

+When this job has been finished, there may be binary builds as well.